Infrequently Noted

 It's (still) on my plate because terrible performance is a limiting factor on the web's potential to heal and grow.
 Spending nearly half my time diagnosing and remediating easily preventable failure is not fun.
 The teams I sit with are not having fun either, and goodness knows there are APIs I'd much rather be working on instead.

-My work today, and for the past 8 years, has only focused on performance today because until it's fixed the whole web is at risk.
+My work today, and for the past 8 years, has only included performance because until it's fixed the whole web is at risk.

 It's actually that dire, and the research I publish indicates that we are not on track to cap our JS emissions or mitigate them with CPUs fast enough to prevent ecosystem collapse.

-Contra the framework apologists, pervasive, preventable failure to deliver usable mobile experiences is often because we're dragging around IE8 compat and long toolchains premised on outdated priors like a ball and chain.[8]
+Contra the framework apologists, pervasive, preventable failure to deliver usable mobile experiences is often because we're dragging around IE 9 compat and long toolchains premised on outdated priors like a ball and chain.[9]

 Reboot